Preparing for and responding to marine pollution

 • Coastal communities involved in past work on marine topics

-We are also reaching out directly to our Indigenous partners and communities, marine industry stakeholders, as well as our counterparts in the provinces and territories, to share this proposal and ask for feedback.
+We are also continuing to work directly with our Indigenous partners and communities, marine industry stakeholders, as well as our counterparts in the provinces and territories, to review this proposal and map out next steps.

 • Proposal is presented for feedback.

-• Outreach and engagement with Indigenous communities, industry stakeholders and other levels of government.
+• Outreach and engagement with Indigenous communities, industry stakeholders, other levels of government, and other interested parties.

 • A report will be issued that summarizes the feedback received.